fabianlee/google-hello-app-multiarch/README.md

 # GoogleCloudPlatform hello-app enhanced with multi-arch ARM target for use with Apple Silicon

-This project is based on the code from the [GoogleCloudPlatform/kubernetes-engine-samples/quickstarts/hello-app](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/main/quickstarts/hello-app)
+This project is directly based on the code from the [GoogleCloudPlatform/kubernetes-engine-samples/quickstarts/hello-app](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/main/quickstarts/hello-app)

 The enhancement is building this GoLang app with multiple architectural targets, so that it can also run on ARM64, specifically Apple Silicon.